gemineses/GameEngineJs/Readme.txt

+Open Source game engine in javascript

+Demo at arkpublic.com/Game

 File Directory:
-	• Avatar -> Index:
+	â€¢ Avatar -> Index:
 		|-> Contains the canvas and the html squeme
-	• Doc
+	â€¢ Doc
 		|-> Contains Documents to generate visual or code templates
-	• Script
+	â€¢ Script
-		• Actions: keys and mouse actions listeners
-		• Data Calls: functions to call web services
-		• Dev Analytics: functions to track basics about performance and functions
-		• display: functions to paint in the canvas
-		• fx: a union between objects and display, all function to render all the attacks and cinematics effects like fire, water, earth, wind, magic, natural effects in the enviorement, etc...
-		• iaFunctions, artficial intelligence decitions functions to generate the ia results
-		• iaResults, artficial intelligence decitions results
+		â€¢ Actions: keys and mouse actions listeners â€¢ Data Calls: functions to call web services â€¢ Dev Analytics: functions to track basics about performance and functions â€¢ display: functions to paint in the canvas â€¢ fx: a union between objects and display, all function to render all the attacks and cinematics effects like fire, water, earth, wind, magic, natural effects in the enviorement, etc... â€¢ iaFunctions, artficial intelligence decitions functions to generate the ia results â€¢ iaResults, artficial intelligence decitions results
-		• localmap: functions to generate the background map
-		• main: structure about what should be the secuence of commands executed in the game
-		• objects: all the selectibles elements like players, vehicles, weapons, trigger objects, attacks
-		• quests: goes with main.js file, here come the structure for an trigger event
-		• rendering: function to generate movement(just logic, nothing visual)
-		• setup: variables and constants that work in all the entire programming enviorement, like flags, fonts, screen sizes, etc.
+		â€¢ localmap: functions to generate the background map â€¢ main: structure about what should be the secuence of commands executed in the game â€¢ objects: all the selectibles elements like players, vehicles, weapons, trigger objects, attacks â€¢ quests: goes with main.js file, here come the structure for an trigger event â€¢ rendering: function to generate movement(just logic, nothing visual) â€¢ setup: variables and constants that work in all the entire programming enviorement, like flags, fonts, screen sizes, etc. â€¢ Style
-	• Style
-		• CSS
+		â€¢ CSS
-	• Texture
+	â€¢ Texture
-		• ground
+		â€¢ ground
-		• characters
+		â€¢ characters

 PATCH: